 You Might Not Want Solar If You Have Low Electricity Costs

 Solar is enticing for many reasons, most notably for financial and environmental sustainability.
-But if you don’t have large electricity costs to begin with, you might want to reconsider investing in solar, since, if your electricity costs are low, your solar savings will be as well.
+But if you don’t have large electricity costs to begin with, you might want to reconsider spending on solar panels, since, if your electricity costs are low, your solar savings will be as well.
 Along with the size of your home and your usage, where you live also has an impact on your energy costs.
 For instance, in Louisiana, the cost of electricity is 27 percent lower than the national average.
-Here’s how to slash your electric bill with a little investigation.

 You May Not Be a Good Candidate for Solar Energy

 Along with living in a state with low electricity costs, there are other things to consider regarding solar energy.
 For instance, you might need to cut down trees that shade and beautify your home, and that can be very expensive.
 You may not even have the right roof to structurally support solar panels.
-These aren’t topics that solar panel companies are going to put right out there, but you should think of all of these things as you consider your options.
-Are you a good candidate for solar?
-Here’s what you need to know.
+These aren’t topics that solar panel companies are going to put right out there, but you should think of all of these things including solar panel costs as you consider your options.